Ajworp/RBAC-Frontend/README.md

 - **User Role**:
   - Displays a table of roles and permissions (Read, Write, Delete).
 - **Admin Role**:
-  - Displays a table with options to update permissions for roles.
+  - Displays a table with options to update permissions for roles but it is temporary.

 ---